purpuraRana/lithium-air-pybamm/README.md

 ## Overview

 This repository contains a work-in-progress 1D electrochemical model of a Li-O_2 battery cathode based primarily on:

 K. Jiang et al., *Parameter sensitivity analysis and cathode structure optimization of a non-aqueous Li-O_2 battery model*, Journal of Power Sources 451 (2020) 227821. https://doi.org/10.1016/j.jpowsour.2020.227821

+Note: This is an independent reimplementation, and I am not affiliated with the authors.

 ## Status